Landscaping to save the Bay!

 As the algae and submerged aquatic vegetation die they begin to biodegrade with the help of decomposers.
 These tiny organisms need oxygen to break down the plant material, so they use up what is left of the oxygen supply in the water, creating hypoxic zones, or areas with little to no dissolved oxygen.
 These areas cannot support life and many organisms that live there will suffocate as the oxygen levels fall.
 Erosion can also have a similar effect, as sediment clouds the water and reduces the amount of light that can reach the bottom.

-Rain gardens collect storm water runoff and allow it to be filtered by vegetation before it soaks slowly into the soil.
+Rain gardens collect stormwater runoff and allow it to be filtered by vegetation before it soaks slowly into the soil.
 These processes trap pollution and sediment and help to recharge groundwater aquifers that many places use as a source of drinking water.
-Pollution control and flood management are two very important jobs of a rain garden, but these storm water management techniques also offer local critters a place to live and find food.
+Pollution control and flood management are two very important jobs for a rain garden, but these stormwater management techniques also offer local critters a place to live and find food.

 Because native plants are used, wildlife from the same area is accustomed to using these plants as habitat, meaning that these gardens can attract pleasurable birds and butterflies.
 Native plants are also sought after by pollinators, fundamental members of our local ecosystem that are in great peril.

-Your rain garden will not only help reduce flooding and pollution, but will also beatify your yard while helping to support the health of our local ecosystems.
+Your rain garden will not only help reduce flooding and pollution but will also beautify your yard while helping to support the health of our local ecosystems.